luisdelaye/Mexstrain/README.md

 The above script will create three files: outfile.tsv, outfile_subset.tsv.
 The first file contains the table required by Microreact with all the sequences found in metadata.sampled.tsv.
 The second file contains the table required by Microreact only with the sequences from the country of selection (in this case Mexico).

-Now you can go to [Microreact](https://microreact.org/showcase) and upload the metadata.sampled.mr.tsv and the tree_raw.nwk to visualize your data.
+Now you can go to [Microreact](https://microreact.org/showcase) and upload the metadata.sampled.mr.tsv and the tree_raw.nwk to visualize your data (Figure 5).
 You can find the tree_raw.nwk in /ncov/results/global-mex/.
 The tree_raw.nwk file contains a phylogeny of all the sequences in aligned.fasta.

 Note: single quotes "'" in the name of the sequences are transformed to underscores _ in the names of the sequences in the tree.
 For instance, the sequence name in metadata: Lu'an/5073Y is transformed to Lu_an/5073Y in tree_raw.nwk.
 If you have sequence names with single quotes, simply open the outfile.tsv with a text editor and remplace the single quote by an underscore.
 In the example above, just open the outfile.tsv file with a text editor and rename the sequence Lu'an/5073Y to Lu_an/5073Y.
 Otherwise Microreact will not work.

 <p align="center">
   <img width="707.5" height="371.5" src="https://github.com/luisdelaye/Mexstrain/blob/main/Figure-Mr-1.png">
 </p>
-Figure 4.
+Figure 5.
 Microreact visualization of sequences.

 If you would like to visualize in [Microreact](https://microreact.org/showcase) only those sequences from the selected country (Mexico) altogether with a phylogenetic tree, follow the next instructions.
 You will need to run the script: